ShubhamAgrawal-13/Chat_App_using_Flask/README.md

 # Chat App using Flask
 ------------------------------------------------------------------------------
 # Objective:
-To make a chat app using flask with the following functionalities:
+To make a web based Chat App using Flask with the following functionalities:
 1. Register user
 2. Login user
 3. Send Message